 1. In the beginning God created the heavens and the earth.
 2. Now the earth was formless and empty, darkness was over the surface of the deep and the Spirit of God was hovering over the waters.
 (Genesis.
 1:1-2, NIV)

 The figure shown above, which I call the Creation snowflake, is a numerical snowflake made from 1279 discs, which represents a stage in the creation of a fractal known as the Koch antisnowflake.
 Because the Creation snowflake is constructed from discrete units its main structural properties can be described by a set of numbers, and it turns out that these numbers are prominent in the gematria of the Trinity and the Second Coming.

 This unanticipated correspondance is enhanced by the discovery of three numbers defining the Creation snowflake within the opening two verses of the NIV Bible.
-These verses begin the description of God’s creation of the universe, which we now know is fractal-like in its structure and for which a fractal snowflake would therefore be an ideal metaphor .
+These verses begin the description of God’s creation of the universe, which we now know is fractal-like in its structure and for which a fractal snowflake is therefore an ideal metaphor .
 The symbolism extends to the construction method for the snowflake implied by the encoded numbers, which repeats the six-plus-one day creation sequence described in Genesis.

 The reflectivity between the numerical properties of the Creation snowflake, gematria and the subject matter of the NIV Bible’s opening statements cannot reasonably be expected to have occurred by chance, therefore this phenomenon appears to be the result of intelligent design.

 For a brief introduction to snowflakes—real, fractal and numerical—please click here.

 For a brief introduction to gematria please click here.

 The Creation: 1

 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.